-The most significant position of ASHRAE and Atlantic Environmental, Inc. is to use the maximum amount of outdoor air that the system will allow while maintaining the comfort of the occupant (i.e. ability of the system to adequately heat/cool the increased outside air.
+The most significant position of ASHRAE and Atlantic Environmental, Inc. is to use the maximum amount of outdoor air that the system will allow while maintaining the comfort of the occupant (i.e., the ability of the system to adequately heat/cool the increased outside air).

 Temperature for Human Comfort

 The recommended comfort range according to ASHRAE is 67°F to 82°F but a more specific range depends upon relative humidity and other factors.
-It is our recommendation that the temperature range is kept between 68°F and 74°F.
+Our company recommends that the temperature range is kept between 68°F and 74°F.

 Relative Humidity for Human Comfort